Get in Touch

 DAY 2 – Communication and Performance Leadership

-Module 4: Effective Communication Under Growth Pressure
+Module 4: Communication Under Growth Pressure

-– Enhancing message clarity and reducing ambiguity
+– Message clarity and reduction of ambiguity

-– Communicating intent versus instructions
+– Communicating intent vs. instructions

 – Aligning cross-functional stakeholders